Nominate an Outstanding Greater Regional Nurse for the DAISY Award

 The nurses who are eligible for the DAISY Award need to showcase the PETALS of the DAISY Award.

 DAISY Award recipients humanize the mission, vision, and values of Greater Regional Health.
 These individuals selected consistently demonstrate not only the PETALS of the DAISY Award but the core values of Greater Regional, Compassion, Ownership, Respect and Integrity.
 The skills and patient care demonstrated by these individuals are recognized as outstanding role models in the nursing community.

 How to nominate an extraordinary nurse?

 Patients, family members, visitors, employees, volunteers and physicians can nominate a deserving nurse by filling out an online nomination form or by submitting a paper nomination.
-Forms are located around Greater Regional Health, nursing stations, or at the Public Relations office.
+Forms are located around Greater Regional Health, around the hospital, in exam rooms and waiting rooms.